Wednesday, 22 September 2021

 By car or bike from the centre of Perth, cross the river Tay on West Bridge Street (the A85) and continue straight on up East Bridge Street.
-Turn right on Muirhall Road and follow the road for about 1.5 miles (2.5 km) to the Jubilee car park at grid reference NO 144 236.
+Turn right on Muirhall Road and follow the road for about 1.5 miles (2.5 km) to the Jubilee car park.

 PH2 7LN is the closest postcode for Kinnoull Hill.